bboston7/stellar-core/docs/software/commands.md

     require.
 See the section on [specifying piecewise distributions](#specifying-piecewise-distributions) for more info on how to set these parameters.  `instances` and `wasms` parameters determine how many unique contract instances and wasm entries will be used.
-Lastly, `minpercentsuccess` determines the minimum percentage of invocations that must succeed at apply time for load generation to be considered successful.
   * `upgrade_setup` mode create soroban contract instance to be used by `create_upgrade`.
 This mode must be run before `create_upgrade`.
   * `create_upgrade` mode write a soroban upgrade set and returns the